 Thus, for Kernberg, positive regard for oneself, the healthy, mature, loving investment in oneself, has many sources, but is ultimately determined by the nature of the relationships established between the self and external and internal objects, the id, the ego, and the superego.
 Difficulties in any or all of these relationships can lead to the development of pathological narcissism.
 Thus, the term pathological narcissism for Kernberg covers a wide variety of disorders.
 Least problematic are the narcissistic disturbances associated with the neuroses and with neurotic character pathology.
 To the extent that neurotic symptoms and character traits protect self-esteem, they have a narcissistic function that, when explored analytically, activates narcissistic frustrations and conflicts.
-One can then discover how the content of ego expectations have remained at infantile levels.
+One can then discover how the content of ego expectations and goals and superego expectations, goals, demands, and prohibitions have remained at infantile levels.
 Thus, these and only these disorders reflect for Kernberg fixation at or regression to infantile narcissistic goals characteristic of a normal, though excessively infantile, self-structure.